 Struggling with prescription drug addiction can be a burden and difficult to manage.
 However, there is help available.

-At Swift River, the professional staff is ready and able to assist you as you take your first steps toward recovery.
+At Vertava Health of Massachusetts, the professional staff is ready and able to assist you as you take your first steps toward recovery.
 The multi-faceted services offered through our rehabilitation program will be beside you through the journey into sobriety.